hpssjellis/arduino-includes-to-photon-template/beginner-hints.md

 Include any files that came with your arduino code.

-Note: The above list has a good chance of being correct but someone could easily have made na include file with the exact same name that is completely different than the above files.
+Note: The above list has a good chance of being correct but someone could easily have made an include file with the exact same name that is completely different than the above files.
 Good luck.